sangeetsatpathy/NeuralNetworkFromScratch/README.md

 This first graph compares Run 1 and Run 2.
 We see that decreasing the learning rate from 0.1 to 0.01 significantly increased test accuracy.
 We do see that both learning rates are overfitting (shown by the downward sloping lines). <br>
 <img width="550" height="341" alt="(A) Test Accuracies Across Learning Rates" src="https://github.com/user-attachments/assets/177de977-44db-4073-9f87-3ce206a36ea0" />

-Comparing Run 2 and Run 3, we see that implementing gradient clipping only served to reduce test accuracy; meaning that we didn't have any exploding gradients present.
+Comparing Run 2 and Run 3, we see that implementing gradient clipping only served to reduce test accuracy; meaning that we didn't have any exploding gradients present.<br>
 <img width="600" height="371" alt="Effect of Gradient Clipping on Accuracy (LR = 0 001, sigmoid)" src="https://github.com/user-attachments/assets/5d0f8154-0cc0-43a1-81dc-98a2d8bd7de0" />

-After implementing gradient clipping, comparing LR = 0.01 and LR = 0.001(Run 3 vs. Run 4) shows us that LR = 0.001 fixes the overfitting problem, providing a higher test accuracy as well.
+After implementing gradient clipping, comparing LR = 0.01 and LR = 0.001(Run 3 vs. Run 4) shows us that LR = 0.001 fixes the overfitting problem, providing a higher test accuracy as well.<br>
 <img width="600" height="371" alt="(B) Test Accuracy with Gradient Clipping" src="https://github.com/user-attachments/assets/f3636026-2eb9-4709-98f4-16b4dffdabdc" />

 Measuring test accuracy after removing last-layer activations (comparing Run 4 and Run 5), we gain about 4% test accuracy; which is a lesser gain in test accuracy than expected from the magnitude of the problem.
-However, we see that this removal allows the model to learn better, even past epoch 2.
+However, we see that this removal allows the model to learn better, even past epoch 2. <br>
 <img width="661" height="371" alt="(C) Impact of Last-Layer Activation (LLA) on Accuracy (LR=0 001)" src="https://github.com/user-attachments/assets/83acd6fe-8fef-4020-b776-383da3ce17b8" />

 After removing last-layer activations, I compared test accuracies across different activation functions.
 We see that ReLU performs fairly poorly across epochs, failing to learn more than 74% test accuracy.
 The sigmoid activation function's test accuracy increases across the 6 epochs.
-The TanH activation function provides the best test accuracy, at 83%.
+The TanH activation function provides the best test accuracy, at 83%.<br>
 <img width="600" height="371" alt="(D) Test Accuracies across Activation Functions (LR=1e-3)" src="https://github.com/user-attachments/assets/6d4711d2-d901-44ec-bf02-d969917aa03a" />

 However, test accuracy isn't always the only metric we want to measure.
 The confidence of a model's predictions also conveys information.
 Ideally, we want a model that has a high accuracy and a high confidence.
 When the model has low accuracy, however, we don't want it to have a high confidence.
 If a model always just "barely" gets a majority prediction value for the right answer, we don't trust it as much.
 So for each run, I calculated a <b>Confidence Score</b>: I took the last epoch's predictions on one image, summed the squared deviations from 0.10, and took the square root. <br>